johnkerl/miller/docs/src/manpage.md

        -n         Prepend field "n" to each record with record-counter starting at 1.
        -N {name}  Prepend field {name} to each record with record-counter starting at 1.
        -g {a,b,c} Optional group-by-field names for counters, e.g. a,b,c
+       --filename Prepend current filename to each record.
+       --filenum  Prepend current filenum (1-up) to each record.
        -h|--help Show this message.

    check